kazitanvirahsan/dynamic-twitter-feed/README.md

 3. Integrating Twitter Rest api to local server:

-    For authenticating Twitter Rest api to our site,we need to generate the follwing parameters from api/config files.
+    For authenticating Twitter Rest api to our site,we need to generate the following parameters from api/config files.

     // Consumer Key
     define('CONSUMER_KEY', 'xxxx');